kagof/BefungeInterpreter/README.md

 	* **Reflect** - program "bounces" back in opposite direction it was coming from

 	Note that the [reference implementation](https://github.com/catseye/Befunge-93/blob/master/src/bef.c) of Befunge offers the first two options, and the [Mycology test suite](https://github.com/Deewiant/Mycology)'s [*sanity.bf*](https://github.com/Deewiant/Mycology/blob/master/sanity.bf) expects the last.
+* The [reference implementation](https://github.com/catseye/Befunge-93/blob/master/src/bef.c) of Befunge-93 asks the user what input they wanted when a program attempts to perform a division by zero.
+This is further acknowledge as being the way BF-93 is meant to handle this in the [funge-98 specs](http://quadium.net/funge/spec98.html).
+However, this interpreter gives the option of asking for input (default), or pushing 0 to the stack upon encountering a division by zero.

+	The reference implementation does not do anything to handle modulus by zero; in fact, it crashes when it encounters it.
+So, this interpreter gives three options for this: ask for input (default), push 0 to the stack, or crash, as traditional BF-93 does.
+Obviously, the third option is not recommended, but is included to better match the traditional specs.
 * Integer and character input *only* accept an integer or character, respectively.
 Only a single character is accepted as character input in this version, although that will probably be changed in future versions.
 * In the Befunge-93 specs, if a user attempts to perform a division by 0, the interpreter is supposed to ask what number the user wanted that to be.
 Right now, this interpreter just ignores it and moves on.
 This is expected to change in future versions.
 * The size of characters and integers is not specified in the [official Befunge-93 specifications](http://catseye.tc/view/befunge-93/doc/Befunge-93.markdown).
 The stack in this interpreter stores information as chars, so the integers are contained in [-128,127], and overflows are allowed, as is shown in this fizzbuzz example: